 - Accreditation creates a gateway for students to participate in federally funded and state entitlement programs.

-- Graduates from accredited paralegal programs also qualify to attend other accredited schools to pursue advanced studies, such as master's and doctorate programs.
+- Graduates from accredited paralegal and legal studies programs also qualify to attend other accredited schools to pursue advanced studies, such as master’s and doctorate programs.

 - A degree from an accredited paralegal school may also make you more competitive in some job markets.
 Some employers prefer to hire people who have graduated from an accredited school because they are trained under nationally established standards.

 - Regional Paralegal Accreditation: Regional accrediting bodies grant accreditation to paralegal programs in their jurisdiction.
 These accrediting bodies must go through a recognition process with the federal government before gaining the right to accredit programs.